farm-fe/farm/README.md

 > - See [RFC-001](https://github.com/farm-fe/rfcs/blob/main/rfcs/001-core-architecture/rfc.md#motivation) for design motivation and principle.
 > - **This project is still under development.
 Contributions are welcome**.
 >
-> This project is built on SWC Project, using swc for html/css/js/tsx/ts/jsx parsing, transforming, optimizing and codegen.
+> This project is built on the SWC Project, using swc for html/css/js/tsx/ts/jsx parsing, transforming, optimizing and codegen.

 <br/>